Onsite Field Trip Opportunities

 3 Day Program

-Camping is provided in the Primitive Camp Area, or in the Group Camp Area.
+A camping site is provided in the Primitive Camp Area, or in the Group Camp Area.
 Children, parents and teachers are welcome to camp in either location.
 It is not required for this program for children or adults to be in primitive clothing or to use primitive supplies or bedding while in the primitive camp.
 Modern gear and clothing is allowed.
 Children are welcome to wear Early American Style Clothing if they would like during the program.
-The Center does not provide period clothing.
+The Center does not provide camping gear or period clothing.

 TEACHERS AND CHAPERONS:

+We could not do it without you!
 Teachers, parents and other individuals acting as chaperons may accompany students free of charge.
-We encourage this participation and interaction.
-They may camp with students in either camp area provided, and participate in the program with the children; however, additional food and supplies will not be provided for them.
+Vetting of adult volunteers must be done by the visiting school and is not the responsibility of the Center.
+We encourage adult participation and interaction during lessons.
+They may camp with students in either camp area provided, and participate in the program with the children; however, additional activity supplies will not be provided for them.

 - Awareness of the story of the Lewis and Clark Expedition, their role in exploring the west, and their experiences with the indigenous cultures.